 Field sobriety testing can be unreliable due to many factors.
 Officers conduct the tests in an uncontrolled environment, usually on the side of the roadway, often in gravel or on uneven pavement.
 Most tests occur at night when it is difficult to see and therefore, can be a challenge to obtain accurate results from the sobriety testing.
 Sobriety testing consists of physical coordination tasks that an impaired individual may have difficulty performing.
 Additionally, a driver may be nervous about being stopped by officers and therefore, unable to successfully perform the tasks.

-Contact a Tempe DUI lawyer to discuss your options if you are facing DUI charges after failing a field sobriety test.
+Contact a Phoenix DUI lawyer to discuss your options if you are facing DUI charges after failing a field sobriety test.